 Find out all you can about your prospective employer.
 If they've just taken over a competitor or had a recent ad campaign on TV make sure you know about it.
 The 'About Us' section of the website should give you lots of information.
 As will a quick Google search.
 If you have friends or family members who work there find out as much as you can from them.

-Know what skills, attributes and knowledge the employers are likely to want for the particular job.
-This website will should help!
-Find out how this job fits into your career plan and ask yourself why you want it.
+Know what skills and knowledge the employers are likely to want for the particular job.
+This website will help!
+Think about how the job fits into your career plan and ask yourself why you want it.
 Make sure you have the right skills and personality to match the job.
 There's no point applying for something based in Dubai if you can't bear to be apart from your family in Derby.

 What to (or not to!) wear

-Jewellery that jangles will distract the interviewer, and if you've calmed yourself down on the journey with classic music remember to put away the iPod earphones before you enter the building.
-Even if it's 80 degrees in the shade never wear open-toed shoes or sandals.
+Jewellery that jangles will distract the interviewer, and if you've calmed yourself down on the journey with classical music remember to put away the iPod earphones before you enter the building.
+Even if it's 80 degrees in the shade it's better not to wear open-toed shoes or sandals.

 What to take

-It's always a good idea to take a briefcase or handbag with pen and paper in it so you can make a few notes during your interview.
+It's always a good idea to take a smart bag with pen and paper in it so you can make a few notes during your interview.
 Remember to turn your mobile phone off before you go in.
-Your Black Eyed Peas ring tone blasting out mid interview won't go down well.
+Your Stormzy ringtone blasting out mid-interview won't go down well.

 During the interview

-Here are some sample questions which pop up time and time again on the interviewer's clipboard.
+Here are some questions which pop up time and time again in interviews.